wilsonng234/OpenAI-Discord-Bot/README.md

 --role arn:aws:iam::$(aws sts get-caller-identity --query "Account" --output text):role/openai-discord-bot-lambda-role
 ```

-5. Configure timeout as 1 minute with the update-function-configuration command
+1. Configure timeout as 900 seconds
-   `aws lambda update-function-configuration --function-name openai-discord-bot-lambda-function --timeout 60`
+   `aws lambda update-function-configuration --function-name openai-discord-bot-lambda-function --timeout 900`

-6. Go to AWS Lambda console to `Add Trigger` for the function.
+2. Go to AWS Lambda console to `Add Trigger` for the function.
    Choose `API Gateway` and `Create a new API`.
    Choose `HTTP API` and `Open` for security.
    Set up `API name` and select `CORS` in additional settings
-7. Copy the `API endpoint` of the created `API Gateway`
+3. Copy the `API endpoint` of the created `API Gateway`

 ### Discord Bot Interaction Setup